-We have experience in every type of climate and terrain and have developed unique field procedures to get the job done safely.
+We have experience in every type of climate and terrain and have developed unique field procedures to get the job done safely, efficiently and cost effectively.

-Initial Exploration Services was the first to incorporate both UAV and GPR acquired digital elevation models to process the most rigorous terrain correction in the industry.
+Initial Exploration Services was the first gravity service provider to incorporate both UAV and GPR acquired digital elevation models to process the most rigorous terrain correction in the industry.

 1 of 6500 gravity stations used to create the new geoid model for the Sultanate of Oman.